| Title: | Interface to the 'Nominatim' API |

 ids <- geo_address_lookup(osm_ids = c(46240148, 34633854), type = "W") ids several <- geo_address_lookup(c(146656, 240109189), type = c("R", "N")) severalids <- geo_address_lookup(osm_ids = c(46240148, 34633854), type = "W") ids several <- geo_address_lookup(c(146656, 240109189), type = c("R", "N")) several

-OSM objects, such as nodes, ways or relations, and returns the
+objects, such as nodes, ways or relations.
+Results are returned as an

 geo_address_lookup_sf( osm_ids, type = c("N", "W", "R"), full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list(), points_only = TRUE )geo_address_lookup_sf( osm_ids, type = c("N", "W", "R"), full_results = FALSE, return_addresses = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", custom_query = list(), points_only = TRUE )